apache/druid/docs/api-reference/tasks-api.md

 #### URL
 <code class="postAPI">POST</code> `/druid/indexer/v1/task/{taskId}/shutdown`

-Shuts down a task.
+Shuts down a task if it not already complete.
 Returns a JSON object with the id of the task that was shutdown successfully.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->